Heading out fishing? We could use your help!

 Over 500 Métis Citizens have shared their concerns about declining fish populations, poor fish health, and differences in fish taste.
 Through Askîy, the Otipemisiwak Métis Government’s community based environmental monitoring initiative, Citizens can help gather information to detect fish health and population changes in Alberta.

-To show our appreciation, we’ll be awarding prizes to Citizens who submit forms May 15 and August 31, 2024.
+To show our appreciation, we’ll be awarding prizes to Citizens who submit forms between September 1 and December 31.
 Grand prizes of $250 Cabela’s gift cards will be awarded for each category (fishing trip, fish measurement & health, and palatability), so make sure to submit all your forms!
 All Citizens who participate will also receive a small token of our appreciation.

 Please help us protect Alberta’s fish and their habitat by participating in this community monitor program.